-Academic Rules and Regulations 49

-New York State Proof of Immunization Requirements 49

-Attendance 49

-Registration 49

-Dropping and Adding Courses 49

-Credit Load 50

-Contact Hours 50

-On Line Courses 51

-Class Cancellations 53

-Grade Values 53

-Grade Point Average (GPA) 54

-Incomplete Grades 54

-Academic Probation and Dismissal 55

-Preparatory Course Passing Grade Policy 55

-Grade Challenge Policy 55

-Repeating a Course 56

-Leave of Absence 56

-Withdrawal 57

-Readmission 57

-The Academic, Disciplinary, and Human Rights Committee 57

-Requirements for Graduation 58

-Degree Works 59

-Transcripts 60

-College Codes and Policies 61

-Touro College Code of Conduct 61

-Adjudication of College Code of Conduct Violations 62

-Academic Integrity Policy 64

-Alternative Dispute Resolution 72

-Policy on Bias-Related Crimes 74

-Policy on Title IX and Sexual Misconduct 75

-Sexual Misconduct 76

-Student Complaint Policy 79

-Policy on Drugs and Controlled Substances 80

-Touro College Campus Security Policies 80

-Student Responsibilities and Rights 81

-Campus Citizenship 81

-Standards of Classroom Behavior 82

-Acceptable Use Policy for Information Technology 82

-Internet Services and User-Generated Content Policy 83

-Dress Code 84

-Anti-Hazing Regulations 84

-No-Smoking Policy 84

-Confidentiality of Student Education Records (FERPA) 85

-Touro College Board of Trustees 87

-Touro Board of Governors 87

-Office of the President 88

-Senior Leadership 88

-Touro College Office of Academic Affairs 89

-Graduate School of Technology Administration and Faculty 90

-Directory 93

-DILCTUI I 93

-Message from the President
+Academic Rules and Regulations 63

+New York State Proof of Immunization Requirement 63

+Attendance 63

+Registration 63

+Dropping and Adding Courses 63

+Credit Load 64

+Contact Hours 64

+Online Courses Offered Through the Department of Online Education 65

+Student Identity Verification Procedures 65

+General Information 66

+Preparing for the Semester for an Online Course 67

+Class Cancellations 68

+Grade Values 68

+Grade Point Average (GPA) 69

+Grade of "Incomplete" 69

+Preparatory Course Passing Grade Policy 70

+Academic Probation and Dismissal 70

+Grade Challenge Policy 71

+Repeating a Course 71

+Leave of Absence 71

+Withdrawal 72

+Readmission 72

+The Academic, Disciplinary, and Human Rights Committee 72

+Requirements for Graduation 73

+Degree Works 74

+Transcripts 75

+College Codes and Policies 76

+Touro College Code of Conduct 76

+Touro College Social Media Policy 77

+Adjudication of College Code of Conduct Violations 77

+TCUS Academic Integrity Policy 79

+Violations of Academic Integrity 80

+Sanctions 83

+Procedures in Response to Violations of Academic Integrity 83

+Alternative Dispute Resolution 87

+Failure-to-Educate and Liability Disclaimer 88

+Touro Policy on Bias-Related Crimes 88

+Policy on Title IX and Sexual Misconduct 88

+Title IX Grievance Policy 89

+Title IX Coordinator 90

+When Title IX Applies 90

+Sexual Misconduct 91

+Student Complaints 92

+Policy on Drugs and Controlled Substances 93

+Touro College Campus Security Policies 94

+Student Responsibilities and Rights 95

+Campus Citizenship 95

+Standards of Classroom Behavior 95

+Internet Services and User-Generated Content Policy 95

+Acceptable Use Policy for Information Technology 95

+Dress Code 96

+Anti-Hazing Regulations 96

+No-Smoking Policy 96

+Confidentiality of Student Education Records 97

+Authorization for Non-Disclosure of Directory Information 98

+Touro College Board of Trustees 99

+Touro Board of Governors 99

+College Administration 100

+Office of the President 100

+Senior Leadership 100

+Office of Academic Affairs 101

+Graduate School of Technology Administration and Faculty 102

+Directory 105

+Revised and reissued April 2021.

+MESSAGE FROM THE PRESIDENT

 In the four decades that have passed since Dr. Bernard Lander founded Touro College, our institution has grown significantly and achieved remarkable success.
 When launched with its first class of 35 students, Touro was envisioned as a great experiment in higher education, blending the best of Jewish and secular scholarship in an atmosphere of personal attention and academic excellence.
 Our mandate was to respond in innovative ways to the educational needs of the growing Jewish communities of New York and elsewhere, and to provide accessible and quality academic opportunities to underserved populations.
-Today, Touro College - recognized as Touro University in California and Nevada - remains faithful to its original mission, educating approximately 19,000 students of diverse backgrounds, worldwide.
+Today, Touro College - recognized as Touro University in California and faithful to its Nevada remains original mission, educating approximately19,000 students of diverse backgrounds, worldwide.
 We offer a wide range of undergraduate, graduate, and professional degree programs in a variety of disciplines - from Jewish studies to education to law and to the health sciences - including outstanding programs for students pursuing careers in medicine and the allied health professions.